284: No Such Thing As Salty Yeti Bones

 It's like calling a hedgehog and a porcupine the same thing.

+It's salty.
 I'm sorry to the Sasquatch and Yeti communities.

-So people who believe in the Sasquatch, people are often say to them, Well, why aren't there any bones?
+So if people don't believe in a Sasquatch, people often say to them, Well, why aren't there any bones?
+Why do we never find any bones?

-So they think, we've got to stop, we're losing too much salt.
+So they think we've got to stop, we're losing too much salt.
+Really?
+Yeah we should probably move on.

 There was a 19th century French explorer called Jules Gerard who reported on a group of people called the Hachichea.
+They were from Algeria and all they ever did was smoke hashish and kill porcupines.

-I came here to smoke hashish and kill porcupines, and I've just finished my hashish.
+I came here to smoke hashish and kill porcupines and I've just finished my hashish.

 But now I'm quite sleepy.

-Just quick, just really quickly, because you know that fish can climb trees.
+And we do need to move on to our next act.
+Just quick, just really quickly, did you know that fish can climb trees?
+What?
+Yeah.

 Fish climb trees and loads of different types of fish.

-climbs its way up a tree and then it climbs into a hole in the tree that an insect's made or a natural hole in a tree and it just waits it out in the hole until it rains again and it can wait in a tree for months.
+So it looks like a normal fish, climbs its way up a tree, and then it climbs into a hole in the tree that an insect's made, or a natural hole in a tree, and it just waits it out in the hole until it rains again, and it can wait in a tree for months.

 Weird hanging out with a urinating porcupine.